 There has been many discussions around the token velocity problem.
 We want to design a token model which closely links usage of the Patronage Market to the value of the Patronage Token, and which community members do want to hold.
 For a token to accrue stable value, it’s good to have token sinks (burn rate) - places where tokens actually disappear and decreases the token’s total supply as network usage grows.

-To dampen the velocity problem, a percentage of Patronage Tokens spent can optionally be sponsor-burned and removed from circulation.
-This acts as a mechanism to distribute network value back to the community.
+To dampend the velocity problem, a percentage of Patronage Tokens spent can optionally be sponsor-burned and removed from circulation.
+This can be thought of as a profit-share (or buy-and-burn.)
 For example, a marketplace dApp may sponsor-burn a 1% fee from a successful bounty’s price before sending the remaining amount to the worker.
 A smart contract can:

 - First, collect the marketplace gas in Ether and buys an amount of Patronage Tokens with Ether from the automated market maker.